XinyuKang22/kata-separation-of-concerns/README.md

 This kata walks the student through applying the principle of "Separation of Concerns" (along with other software engineering principles) to the creation of a simple NodeJS service.

+The student starts with a running - but extremely bad - implementation and refactors it, checking that the service continues to work along the way.

 # Pre-requisities

 1. [Docker](https://docs.docker.com/get-docker/)